A Successful EM Match

 - Be interested and engaged, but not annoying.

-- 15 mins early is on time, on time is late, and late is unacceptable.
+- 15 mins early is on time, on time is late, and being late is unacceptable.

-- Be genuine, kind, and look for any opportunity to be an asset to the team (get a patient water, do chest compressions, help out a nurse, etc).
+- Be genuine, kind, and look for any opportunity to be an asset to the team (refill a patient’s water, do chest compressions, help nurses, etc).

 For a more detailed outline that takes a year by year approach to preparing for a successful match, click here.
 Read our Fast Track article on how to prepare for a successful match, here.